HOW TO REGISTER A GOAT FOR THE MDGA GRADE HERDBOOK

-The following is an important change to the previous policy regarding accepting new grade animals to the registry:
+The following is an important change to the previous policy regarding the accepting of any new grade lines to the registry:

 MDGA Grade Herdbook Registration Guidelines

-The sire of any animal being presented for registration must be a registered purebred Nigerian Dwarf buck or doe OR a registered miniature dairy goat buck of the same breed as the dam of the animal being considered for registration.
+The sire of any doe/doeling being presented for registration must be a registered purebred Nigerian Dwarf buck or doe OR a registered miniature dairy goat buck of the same breed as the dam of the doe/doeling being considered for registration.
 NOA or Grade standard, mini and Nigerian sires are not allowed.